paulfrisby/covert-chess-bot/README.md

 # covert-chess-bot
 Telegram bot to convert between chess positions and a unique emoji encoding.
+Primary instance of this bot is available via @CovertChessBot on Telegram

-To run this code you need to complete the following steps:
+To run this code yourself you need to complete the following steps:

 1. create a telegram bot by contacting @BotFather on Telegram